kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

 const userId = event.requestContext.authorizer.jwt.claims.sub;
 ```

 This ensures that every database operation (create, read, update, delete) is scoped to the authenticated user's identity as verified by Cognito.
+No more hardcoded or header-based user IDs.

 ---